-Also interesting is the case of roll steer, i.e. $\Upsilon_i \neq 0$, shown in Fig. 6.17.
-While all other effects considered so far are symmetric with respect to the vehicle axis, and hence the contributions of the two wheels cancel each other at low lateral acceleration, the roll steer is anti-symmetric, and hence it affects the axle characteristic even at low lateral accelerations.
+Also interesting is the case of roll steer, i.e. $\Upsilon_i \neq 0$, shown in Fig. 7.18.
+While most effects are symmetric with respect to the vehicle axis, and hence the contributions of the two wheels cancel each other at low lateral acceleration, the roll steer is anti-symmetric, and hence it affects the axle characteristic also at low lateral accelerations.
+However, contrary to all other setup parameters here considered, it does not affect the peak value of the axle lateral force.